Digestive and Gastrointestinal Conditions

 Enemas for meconium ileus

-If your baby has only meconium ileus and not a more complex problem, the surgeon will first try to wash out the blockage with an enema.
-Guided by fluoroscopy, a radiologist and a surgeon will place a tube (catheter) in your baby's rectum.
-X-ray dye (dilute contrast) will slowly be put through this tube into your baby's large intestine (colon).
-The surgeon may also use warm saline.
+If your baby has only meconium ileus and not a more complex problem, the surgeon will first try to wash out the blockage with an enema guided by X-rays.
+In this procedure, a radiologist will place a tube (catheter) in your baby’s rectum.
+X-ray dye (dilute contrast) will slowly be put through this tube into your baby’s large intestine (colon).
+The radiologist may also use warm saline.
 This may be enough to clear the blockage.

-If the entire blockage does not wash out the first time, the surgeon and radiologist may perform enemas again over the next one to two days, depending on how your baby is doing.
+If the entire blockage does not wash out the first time, the surgeon and radiologist may perform enemas again over the next 1 to 2 days, depending on how your baby is doing.

 If enemas do not work